Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia: Case Study

 \subsection{Experimental Settings}

-Model~\ref{model} is implemented with Google OR-Tools v9.10.4067 in Python 3.9.
+The model in Figure~\ref{fig:cp_model} is implemented with Google OR-Tools v9.10.4067 in Python 3.9.
 Experiments are conducted on a Linux machine with dual Intel Xeon Gold 6226 CPUs on the PACE Phoenix cluster \cite{PACE2017-PartnershipAdvancedComputing}, using up to eight cores and 64GB of RAM and a time limit of 30 minutes per instance.
-These settings match \citep{lu2024boosting} to allow for a fair comparison.
+These settings match \cite{lu2024boosting} to allow for a fair comparison.

 The parameters of the model are also set to closely match \cite{lu2024boosting}.
 Request data was obtained from CAT as detailed above, and time was discretized in minutes.
-Service times for both pickups and drop-offs are set to 5 minutes, and road travel times are obtained from from GraphHopper~\cite{GraphHopper}.
+Service times for both pickups and drop-offs are set to 5 minutes, and road travel times are obtained from GraphHopper~\cite{GraphHopper}.
 Time windows for request nodes are defined around the \emph{requested arrival time}: drop-offs are allowed from 30 minutes before up to the requested arrival time, and the pickup time window is the same interval shifted back in time by the direct driving time.
 The time windows at the depot nodes are set from 5am-10pm to match the CAT service hours and the maximum shift length $L$ is set to 8 hours.
 In experiments where the shifts are fixed, these fixed shifts are used as the depot time windows instead.
 Shifts are restricted to start at the top of the hour, which is enforced through $\mathcal{T} = \{5\textrm{am}, 6\textrm{am}, \hdots, 2\textrm{pm}\}$.
 Vehicle capacity is set to $Q=3$ passengers.
 Finally, the large constant $M$ is set to $10,000$.
+This value strictly exceeds the total number of minutes in a day ($1,440$), guaranteeing a hierarchical objective structure that prioritizes fulfilling requests over minimizing time without introducing the unintended trade-offs of a weighted objective.